BioSeq/Microbiome-graph/README.md

 Using the csv files produced in Python, and the iGraph package in R, a pdf of a weighted graph is produced.
 Colors are used to differentiate between a genus and a sample.
 Formatting may be required to adjust to the number of samples.

 _Requirements: installation of the [igraph](http://igraph.org/r/) and [extrafont](https://github.com/wch/extrafont) packages_

+### Future steps:
+Currently working with the [Gephi](https://gephi.org/) interface in order to have a "dynamic" representation of data.
+With the official microbiome run data, the scripts above were very successful!